 We hiked up to the Old Man of Storr with our dog, a fairly short path, albeit muddy from the many visitors.
 Unfortunately we had to skip the Quiraing Path due to the wind that almost blew us off the escarpment.

 Just be warned that no matter what time of the year you visit Skye, you’ll likely encounter rain.
 Be prepared with adequate gear for yourself, and plenty of towels for cleaning your dog and covering surfaces in your car.
 We skipped taking our dog on the walk to the Fairy Pools due to the mud, plus a rather large gap on the stepping stones.

 Not that you need to head all the way to the Isle of Skye for impressive hiking in Scotland.
 I highly recommend hiking up Arthur’s Seat in Edinburgh.
 The remains of a dormant volcano, the Arthur’s Seat trail starts just behind Holyrood Palace at one end of the Royal Mile and is great for hiking with an active dog.

-If you’re wanting to visit a classic Scottish castle with your dog, instead consider visiting Culzean Castle and Country Park.
-Located a 1-hour drive southwest of Glasgow (on the way to Cairnryan and the dog-friendly ferry across to Belfast), dogs are permitted in the extensive landscaped gardens and woodland that surround the castle.
-The only exceptions are inside buildings, walled gardens and most of the cafes and restaurants.
-Dogs need to also be kept on a leash.
+If you’re wanting to visit a classic Scottish castle with your dog, instead consider visiting the National Trust-listed Culzean Castle and Country Park.
+It’s located a one-hour drive southwest of Glasgow (on the way to Cairnryan and the dog-friendly ferry across to Belfast).

 While the beaches of Scotland may not be suitable for swimming except for the most hardy soles, the country is still blessed with many beautiful beaches, many that allow dogs.